 We have covered four different and built-in ways to find out which account is an administrator account:

 Let’s check all these options.

 1] Using the Settings app

-For this, open Settings app of Windows 10.
+For this, open Settings app.
 The quickest way to open this app is using the hotkey/shortcut key ‘Windows key + I’.
 After opening the app, click on the Accounts section.

 If the account is not an Administrator, you can log out from that account and log in with another account and repeat the same steps.